isugifNF/bwamem2/README.md

    Usage:
-   The typical command for running the pipeline is as follows: nextflow run main.nf --reference GENOME.fasta --reads "*_{R1,R2}.fastq.gz" -profile singularity Mandatory arguments:
+   The typical command for running the pipeline is as follows: nextflow run main.nf --genome GENOME.fasta --reads "*_{R1,R2}.fastq.gz" -profile singularity Mandatory arguments:
     --genome                Genome fasta file, against which reads will be mapped to find SNPs --reads                 Paired-end reads in fastq.gz format, will need to specify glob (e.g. "*_{R1,R2}.fastq.gz")